 SELECTION AND NOMINATION OF DIRECTORS AND MANAGEMENT

-The REIT Manager shall select the personnel to be responsible for the management of FTREIT based on his/her past experience in the related functions, to ensure that such person could manage FTREIT for the maximum benefit of the unitholders.
-The REIT Manager shall consider the qualifications of candidate as defined by the guidelines of the Securities and Exchange Commission (SEC) as follows:
+The REIT Manager shall select the personnel to be responsible for the management of FTREIT based on his/her experience in the related functions, to ensure that such person could manage FTREIT for the maximum benefit of the unitholders.
+The REIT Manager shall consider the qualifications of the candidate as defined by the guidelines of the Securities and Exchange Commission (SEC) as follows:

-- Having work experience in the field of investment management or management of revenue generating real estate for not less than 3 years within the period of 5 years before the date of joining with the company (depending on circumstances);
+- Having work experience in the field of investment management or management of revenue generating real estate for not less than 3 years within the period of 5 years before the date of joining the company (depending on circumstances);

 REIT MANAGER FEE